cdl-biosimilars/mofi/docs/introduction.rst

 MoFi provides context-sensitive help: You may open the relevant section of this manual by

-* pressing F1 while you enter values via the keyboard or
+* pressing F1 while you enter values via the keyboard
-* entering context help mode (*Help → What is …* or Shift+F1) and then clicking on any widget.
+* entering context help mode (*Help → What is …* or Shift+F1) and then clicking on any widget
+* Clicking *Help* in any dialog

 .. admonition:: Example
    :class: note